 This clinical practice guideline was developed to facilitate the implementation of common standards on colposcopy care across Canada.
 It provides guidance for managing abnormal cytology results after screening for cervical cancer, to clarify the appropriate algorithms for follow-up after treatment, and to promote the best possible care for women while ensuring efficient use of available resources.
-This guideline was prepared by the Executive Council of the SCC and approved by the SCC/Society of Gynecologic Oncology of Canada/SCC Policy and Practice Guidelines Committee, the Executive and Council of the Society of Gynecologic Oncology of Canada and the Executive and Council of the SCC.
+This guideline was prepared by the Executive Council of the SCC and approved by the SCC/Society of Gynecologic Oncology of Canada and the Executive and Council of the SCC.
 The recommendations contained in this guideline are based on expert opinion from published peer-reviewed literature and evidence from clinical trials.